Guide 2022-2023

 Obtaining a Practicum Site

 Students should first work with the Practicum Coordinator to discuss sites they are interested in.
-After doing so, students should contact the agency by telephone or email, and ask about the possibility of completing a School Psychology practicum at the respective site.
-Students should be sure to provide the school district contact with the requirements of the practicum program, including the Practicum Handbook.
-If the school district is interested, the student makes an appointment for an interview.
-Before approaching a district, students must have a resume or curriculum vita in hand and be prepared to apply and be interviewed by the special education director, agency director or designated staff member.
-If after the interview, the practicum site is amenable and the student is still interested in the site, the process of drafting an agreement begins.
+Before approaching a district, students must have a resume or curriculum vitae in hand and be prepared to apply and be interviewed by the special education director, agency director or designated staff member.

 Step 2: In coordination with the School Psychology Practicum Coordinator, choose one or two sites to contact by telephone or email.
 See the enclosed Contact Script for a sample conversation.